aaronbieber/old-blog/source/_posts/2015-01-17-learning-to-love-emacs.markdown

 them "text objects") by typing the keystrokes one after another.
 Learn the keystroke for "yank" (which is "copy" in Vim parlance) and you can now yank all of those text objects.
-That's what we mean by "composable," and that is the power of the Vim interface.
+That's what we mean by "composable," and that is the source of Vim's power.

-This is only possible because Vim is *modal*; all of the letters and numbers on your keyboard can be used for executing editing commands in "normal" mode, and you must change to "insert" mode for those keys to actually type those letters and numbers.
-For some, that is a burden they are unwilling to bear, and I wish those people long lives of repetitive stress injury and eventual carpal tunnel syndrome.
+Emacs, in its default configuration, uses sequences of modifier keystrokes to avoid pressing any bare letters or numbers to issue commands.
+This means that in order to delete letters, words, sentences, paragraphs, and so on, you must learn entirely new sequences of keystrokes, each of which putting your hands into contortions to press a modifier at the same time.

+Vim's approach is simpler to grasp and easier to execute.
+Paired with an array of impressive plug-ins adding everything from linting to git integration, it's as close to an IDE as I've ever wanted.

-Unfortunately for Vim--the editor that I have grown to love with a passion that spills from my words and actions on a daily basis--it is a shitty piece of software.
+Unfortunately for Vim--the editor that I have grown to love with a passion that spills from my words and actions on a daily basis and that even now I'm mildly proselytizing--it is a shitty piece of software.
 I mean, sure, you can run it on virtually any platform and it opens quickly and can handily edit huge files and for all of those reasons it is objectively superior to, say, EditPlus or even Sublime Text in certain circumstances.
 But that doesn't make it a *great* piece of software.

 There are three reasons that I believe Emacs to be superior to Vim *as a software package*.